wh-alice/mig_visualstudio/vs/test_notintoc/how-to--set-a-test-configuration-to-be-inactive.md

 ---
-title: "How to: Set a Test Configuration To Be Inactive | hehe" ms.custom: "" ms.date: "09/28/2016"
+title: "How to: Set a Test Configuration To Be Inactive" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
-ms.prod: "visual-studio-tfs-dev14"